-The MPH in Public Health Nutrition program is intended to provide: a) a broad overview of the public health system and the environment in which public health nutrition recommendations are interpreted and implemented; b) basic analytical and administrative skills necessary to integrate nutrition into the public health core functions of assessment, policy development and assurance; and c) an opportunity for advanced study of a particular topic in public health nutrition related to a studentís special interests and career goals.
+The Master of Public Health in Public Health Nutrition program is intended to provide: a) a broad overview of the public health system and the environment in which public health nutrition recommendations are interpreted and implemented; b) basic analytical and administrative skills necessary to integrate nutrition into the public health core functions of assessment, policy development and assurance; and c) an opportunity for advanced study of a particular topic in public health nutrition related to a studentís special interests and career goals.
 Graduates of the program would be expected to participate in policy analysis, program development, and to design and manage population-based community wide interventions as part of a large-scale public health program.

 General Program Description

 The program adheres to the curriculum guide established by The Association of The Faculties of Graduate Programs in Public Health Nutrition that lists the knowledge and skills in advanced nutrition, public health, social and behavioral sciences, and education specifically required in graduate education for the preparation of public health nutritionists.